HiteshSharma-github/Hit--Programming-Language/README.md

 Description: Imports a file into your current executing program.
 <br>
 Arguments:
 - filename: The name of the file you want to import.
-Can end with .cobra or not.
+Can end with .hit or not.

 Example: `import helloworld`

-Inside helloworld.cobra, there is a function called `testing_func`.
+Inside helloworld.hit, there is a function called `testing_func`.
 To run it, just type it in like usual.
 ```
 import helloworld
 testing_func